Constitution of the United States: Closing endorsement

-The signing of the United States Constitution occurred on September 17, 1787, when 39 delegates to the Constitutional Convention endorsed the constitution created during the convention.
+The signing of the United States Constitution occurred on September 17, 1787, when 39 delegates endorsed the constitution created during the convention.
 In addition to signatures, this closing endorsement, the Constitution's eschatocol, included a brief declaration that the delegates' work has been successfully completed and that those whose signatures appear on it subscribe to the final document.
-Included are a statement pronouncing the document's adoption by the states present, a formulaic dating of its adoption, and the signatures of those endorsing it.
+Included are a statement pronouncing the document's adoption by the states present, a formulaic dating of its adoption, and the delegates' signatures.
 Additionally, the convention's secretary, William Jackson, added a note to verify four amendments made by hand to the final document, and signed the note to authenticate its validity.

 The language of the concluding endorsement, conceived by Gouverneur Morris and presented to the convention by Benjamin Franklin, was made intentionally ambiguous in hopes of winning over the votes of dissenting delegates.
 Advocates for the new frame of government, realizing the impending difficulty of obtaining the consent of the states needed to make it operational, were anxious to obtain the unanimous support of the delegations from each state.
 It was feared that many of the delegates would refuse to give their individual assent to the Constitution.
 Therefore, in order that the action of the convention would appear to be unanimous, the formula, Done in convention by the unanimous consent of the states present ... was devised.

-The document is dated: "the Seventeenth Day of September in the Year of our Lord" 1787, and "of the Independence of the United States of America the Twelfth."
-This two-fold epoch dating serves to place the Constitution in the context of the religious traditions of Western civilization and, at the same time, links it to the regime principles proclaimed in the Declaration of Independence.
-This dual reference can also be found in the Articles of Confederation and the Northwest Ordinance.

-The closing endorsement serves an authentication function only.
-It neither assigns powers to the federal government nor does it provide specific limitations on government action.
-It does, however, provide essential documentation of the Constitution's validity, a statement of "This is what was agreed to."
-It records who signed the Constitution, and when and where.

-Amending the Constitution
+Articles

+The Constitution's main provisions include seven articles that define the basic framework of the federal government.
+Articles that have been amended still include the original text, although provisions repealed by amendments under Article V are usually bracketed or italicized to indicate they no longer apply.

+Article I – The Legislature

+Article I describes the Congress, the legislative branch of the federal government: Congress comprises both the Senate and House of Representatives; members of both houses are subject to age, citizenship, and state residency requirements; and are elected by the people of a state.

+Section 3, Clause 1 provides for equal representation of the states in the Senate.
+Section 8 enumerates the powers delegated to the legislature and includes broad provisions such as the General Welfare Clause (also known as the Taxing and Spending Clause), Commerce Clause, and Necessary and Proper Clause.

+Section 9 lists eight specific limits on congressional power.
+In McCulloch v.
+Maryland (1819), the Supreme Court read the Necessary and Proper Clause to permit the federal government to take action that would "enable [it] to perform the high duties assigned to it [by the Constitution] in the manner most beneficial to the people," even if that action is not itself within the enumerated powers.
+Section 9, Clause 1 prevents Congress from passing any law that would restrict the importation of slaves into the United States prior to 1808.
+Clause 4 holds that direct taxes must be apportioned according to state populations.